jnozzi/cocoadev.com/markdown/InputCommands.md

 Reading between the lines it sounds like you want to write a Terminal or Worksheet application.
 Terminal programs may be difficult for your average Cocoa programmer as you also need to understand and simulate the legacy that is the UNIX terminal.
 So I'm going to assume (since there are no details to contradict me) you want a Worksheet-like application.
 These are much easier for your average Cocoa programmer.

 First, you're going to need a window w/ a text view.
 You'll want to subclass the text view so that you can intercept enter or return keys.
-Read up on General/NSResponder.
-General/NSText, General/NSTextStorage, General/NSTextView, General/NSWindow, all of which are on your hard drive.
+Read up on NSResponder.
+NSText, NSTextStorage, NSTextView, NSWindow, all of which are on your hard drive.

 Second, you're going to need to collect the command, pass it to a shell interpreter, and spit the results back into the window.
-Use General/NSTextView to get the proper range of text as an General/NSString, convert the string into a series of commands as an General/NSArray, feed that to an General/NSTask, run it, get the results back as a string and put them in the window.
-Read up on General/NSFileHandle, General/NSPipe, General/NSString, and General/NSTask.
+Use NSTextView to get the proper range of text as an NSString, convert the string into a series of commands as an NSArray, feed that to an NSTask, run it, get the results back as a string and put them in the window.
+Read up on NSFileHandle, NSPipe, NSString, and NSTask.

-If you need to parse the output into some kind of ordered information, perhaps for colorizing, read up on General/NSCharacterSet, General/NSColor, General/NSLayoutManager, and General/NSScanner.
+If you need to parse the output into some kind of ordered information, perhaps for colorizing, read up on NSCharacterSet, NSColor, NSLayoutManager, and NSScanner.

 Hope this helps.
 Feel free to ask detailed questions (i.e., "how do I do specifically XYZ"), and maybe you'll get detailed answers.

--- General/MikeTrent
+-- MikeTrent

 ----

 I need all the resources I can get.
-I also Need a good place with Lots And Lots Ands LOTS and LOTS samples and a BIG forum For C Focused on C not on making Interfaces And Lots And Lots Ands LOTS and LOTS samples and a BIG forum for General/OpenGl too.
+I also Need a good place with Lots And Lots Ands LOTS and LOTS samples and a BIG forum For C Focused on C not on making Interfaces And Lots And Lots Ands LOTS and LOTS samples and a BIG forum for OpenGl too.
 If anybody can help.
 How did Apple do there Spell checker?
 Also how do you constanly update static text? like every second?
 Im making a geekclock for true geeks.
 I do NOT want to make a worksheet, Lets just assume for now (I cant give details) I am making a carbon copy of the UNIX terminal.

 ----

-I REALLY NEED a good website that is a good place with Lots And Lots Ands LOTS and LOTS samples and a BIG forum For C Focused on C not on making Interfaces And Lots And Lots Ands LOTS and LOTS samples and a BIG forum for General/OpenGl
+I REALLY NEED a good website that is a good place with Lots And Lots Ands LOTS and LOTS samples and a BIG forum For C Focused on C not on making Interfaces And Lots And Lots Ands LOTS and LOTS samples and a BIG forum for OpenGl

 ----

 Understand that this is a web-site for Cocoa programming focused on Cocoa programming, and we really aren't designed to teach people how to write Apple's spell checker or Apple's Terminal.
-Go check out General/GNUStep.
+Go check out GNUStep.
 They've got exactly what you're looking for: http://www.gnustep.org/ .
 They also have a wiki: http://wiki.gnustep.org/

--- General/MikeTrent
+-- MikeTrent

 ----